thesmartwon/thesmartwon.com/posts/coding/this-site/v3/index.md

 - Ditch SASS for my own CSS (I want a dark mode!)
 - Create image pipeline (resizing and container size)
 - Improve watcher to only rerender changed files
+- Wrap build system in another package for others to use!